4TUResearchData-Carpentries/workshop_notes/Lesson4.md

 ### C. Software releases

-> Explain how is a realease, and the meaning of semantic versioning.
+> Explain how is a release, and the meaning of semantic versioning.

  **Do along**

- - Using the first repository show how to make a release in Github, use semantic versioning for the name of the release.
+ - Using the first repository show how to make a release in Github, and use semantic versioning for the name of the release.

-> if time allows it shows reference materials, and DCC guides
+> If time allows it shows reference materials and DCC guides

 ### D. Summary

-- Code reviews a essential to produce high quality software
+- Code reviews a essential to producing high-quality software
 - Be mindful when giving feedback to someone else code.
-- Collaborative guidelines let potential collaborators to know how they can contribute to a software.
+- Collaborative guidelines let potential collaborators know how they can contribute to a software.
-- It is important to think about citing an licensing your software.
+- It is important to think about citing and licensing your software.
 - Use semantic versioning when releasing software.